 The transition of generations came to the forefront as the resort celebrated its 25th Silver Anniversary in 1983.
 Three generations of Woodloch- the past, present, and future- congregated with guests new and returning to celebrate 25 years of family, friends and fun.
 Perhaps Uncle Harry said it best- “We were very gratified with the way it’s all unfolded- what could be better?
 We have thousands of friends – true friends – and we built something worthwhile.”

 Later on that decade, market study indicators had shown clear demand from guests and similar customers for a golf course.
 With this knowledge, Woodloch took the plunge and it became our most ambitious and expensive undertaking ever.

 Woodloch Springs, a living and golfing community, broke ground in 1988.
 Woodloch enlisted the help of William “Rocky” Roquemore, an international golf course designer, to make the dream a reality.
 Over 400 acres of land was sculpted into a future award-winning golf course.
-Over 400 guest homes sprung up alongside the landscape- many of the first owners were longtime guests, more than eager to make Woodloch their lifestyle!
+Over 400 vacation rentals sprung up alongside the landscape- many of the first owners were longtime guests, more than eager to make Woodloch their lifestyle!
 Woodloch Springs opened its doors in 1992, and has only become more and more beautiful over the years.

 With new facilities, guest accommodations and incredible activities being added at what seemed to be an annual rate, in the blink of an eye, Woodloch was ready to celebrate its 40th Anniversary.
 It was also at this time that Woodloch was recognized by the state of Pennsylvania as one of “The Best Companies to Work” in the state.
 A year filled with celebrations hit the ground running right into 1999, as Woodloch further spent the months gearing up for an incredible millennium celebration, ushering in the year 2000 with our highest guest counts ever…